wellrestedphp/wellrested/README.md

 }
 ```

 Use Composer to download and install WellRESTed.
+Run these commands from the directory containing the composer.json file.

 ```bash
 $ curl -s https://getcomposer.org/installer | php